Skip to main content

 USDA Zones: 4/5 to 9

-Culture: full sun (ideal is 6+ hours of direct sun or more).
-Adaptable and easy - any soil with some organic matter.
-Tolerant to heat and humidity, established plants tolerate droughts and drier conditions
+Culture: full sun (ideal is 6+ hours of direct sun).
+Adaptable and easy - does well in any soil with some organic matter.
+Tolerant to heat and humidity, and established plants can tolerate droughts and drier conditions

 Deer/Rabbit Resistant: yes / yes